The ADP National Employment Report is a monthly preview of the Labor Department’s Jobs Report

 Highlights of the report

-Private sector employment increased by 238,000 in December, while November’s numbers were revised upward from 215,000 to 229,000.
-In terms of industries, professional or business services increased the most, by 45,000, while financial employment increased by only 10,000.
+Private sector employment increased by 191,000 in March.
+January’s numbers were revised upward from 139,000 to 178,000.
+In terms of industries, professional and business services increased the most, by 53,000, while financial employment increased by a small amount.

-Services increased 170,000, while goods-producing companies added 69,000.
-Small businesses accounted for 108,000 of the increase, while medium and large businesses contributed 59,000 and 71,000, respectively.
+Services increased 164,000, while goods-producing companies added 28,000.
+This is interesting, given that the ISM manufacturing report was stronger than the ISM non-manufacturing report.
+Small businesses accounted for 72,000 of the increase, while medium and large businesses contributed 52,000 and 67,000, respectively.
 Overall, the report shows that the job market continues to expand, but the rate of expansion has moderated since the beginning of the year.
-Mark Zandi of Moody’s said:
+Mark Zandi of Moody’s mentioned weather-related issues may have depressed the number.

 More From Market Realist